Hello! In this guide, you will find a series of details and optimizations for Endwalker Bard.

 In the moment though, or if a fight is very new and not a lot is worked out for it, here are some general tips:

-- It’s okay to be in Wanderer’s Minuet for up to ~9-12 seconds of downtime.
-So long as you burn Pitch Perfect beforehand, you don’t lose value unless you get 4+ procs while the boss is gone.
+- It is okay to be in Wanderer’s Minuet for up to ~9-12 seconds of downtime.
+As long as you burn Pitch Perfect beforehand, you do not lose value unless you get 4+ procs while the boss is gone.

 - It’s also fine to be in Mage’s Ballad for similar reasons.
 Oddly, Army’s Paeon (once stacked) is the most costly song to be in for a short downtime.